How to Fix an Error Unable to Correct Problems You Have Held Broken Packages

 $ sudo apt upgrade

-If the issue is related to the discrepancy in package information, then the problem will get resolved.
+If the issue is related to the discrepancy in package information, then the problem will be resolved.
 Otherwise, you need to move on to the next solution.

 Install Missing Dependencies

-To fix this issue, you can manually download the dependency from the Launchpad, or you can search the internet for information on how to install specific dependencies.
+To install a dependency, you can either manually download the dependency from the Launchpad, or search the internet for information on how to install specific dependencies.

-For example, if I’m trying to install a specific version of LibreOffice 1:7.3.2-ubuntu2, then I’m sure I’ll get the error of unmet dependencies, so to avoid this, I can specify all the dependencies one by one as shown below.
+For example, I have been trying to install a specific version of LibreOffice 1:7.3.2-ubuntu2, but I get the error of unmet dependencies with the lists of dependencies it’s needed.

-But sometimes you won’t be able to manually make it up because ABC packages depend on BCD packages, and BCD depends on EFG, which will become tiresome to fulfil all the dependencies.
+But there are some scenarios where you won’t be able to manually make it up because ABC packages depend on BCD packages, and BCD depends on EFG, which will make it tiresome to fulfill all the dependencies.

 Install Missing Dependencies Using Aptitude

-In that case, you can take advantage of the aptitude command, which can turn out to be a saviour tool to install an older version of an application without throwing an error.
+In that case, you can take advantage of the aptitude command, which can turn out to be a savior tool to install an older version of an application without throwing an error.

 aptitude command will not be available out of the box, so you need to manually install it on your platform by running the following command: